krishnakalisarkar/MechaCar_Statistical_Analysis/README.md

 ![summary](Resources/Summary_stats.png)

 As data scientists we would be curious about the contribution of each variable to the multiple linear regression model.
 To determine which variables provide a significant contribution to the linear model, we looked at the individual variable p-values.Each Pr(>|t|) value in the above figure represents the probability that each coefficient contributes a random amount of variance to the linear model.
 According to our results above,
 * The vehicle_length, ground_clearance also the intercept provide a non-random amount of variance to the mpg values.In other words, the vehicle_length and ground_clearance has a significant impact on the mpg.
-As indicated by the yellow arrows in the above image, a linear regression model run on these variables against MPG, resulted in p-values of 2.6x10<sup>-12</sup> and 5.21x10<sup>-8</sup>, respectively.
+As indicated by the yellow arrows in the above image, a linear regression model run on these variables against MPG, resulted in p-values of 2.6x10<sup>-12</sup> and 5.21x10<sup>-8</sup> respectively.
 The intercept was also statistically significant, indicating that there are likely other factors, not included in our dataset, that have a strong impact on the MPG.
-* The r-squared (r<sup>2</sup>) value is also known as the coefficient of determination and represents how well the regression model approximates real-world data points.From over data above as indicated in yellow box, the r-squared value is 0.7149 in our multiple linear regression.
+* The r-squared (r<sup>2</sup>) value is also known as the coefficient of determination and represents how well the regression model approximates real-world data points.From the data above as indicated in yellow box, the r-squared value is 0.7149 in our multiple linear regression.
 This r-squared value indicates that the model is 71% accurate.
-* The slope of the linear model is not zero, this can be conclude from the p-value.The p-value as indicated in the above picture is 5.35x10<sup>-11</sup>,which is significantly lower than the value of 0.05.Thus, we can conclude that we can successfully reject our Null hypothesis, in other words there is a significant relationship between mpg and the variables and it is not just random chance.
+* The slope of the linear model is not zero, this can be conclude from the p-value.The p-value as indicated in the above picture is 5.35x10<sup>-11</sup>, which is significantly lower than the value of 0.05.Thus, we can conclude that we can successfully reject our Null hypothesis, in other words there is a significant relationship between mpg and the variables and it is not just random chance.
-* The multiple linear regression model does predict mpg of MechaCar prototypes with some relative effectiveness.The r-squared value is 0.71, hence 71% of all mpg predictions will be determined by this model.
+* The multiple linear regression model does predict mpg of MechaCar prototypes with some relative effectiveness.
+The r-squared value is 0.71, hence 71% of all mpg predictions will be determined by this model.

 ## 2. Summary Statistics on Suspension Coils.